 Lie down on your right side with your knees slightly bent.
 Lift your legs approximately two inches off the ground and place your hands on your ears.
 Twist your upper body to the left so that your shoulders and your upper back are parallel to the ground.
 Using your obliques and your abdominal muscles, lift your upper body as high off the ground as possible and hold.
 Repeat slowly for one minute.
 Rest for 30 seconds and then repeat on the opposite side.

-3. Upper Abdominals - Sit Ups
+3. Upper Abdominal - Sit Ups

 Lie down on your back with your knees bent and your feet flat on the floor.
 Lift your tailbone approximately one inch off the ground.
 Place your hands on your ears.
 From here, lift your upper body as high off the ground as possible using your abdominal muscles.
 Hold for two seconds and then lower to the starting position.
 Repeat slowly for one minute and then rest for 30 seconds.
 Repeat often.

 Learn more from Coach Baker at one of his Peak Performance Swim Camps, located at various locations across the United States and abroad.
-And learn more about The Swimming Traingle, Coach Baker's New Book, and order your copy here.